maitry411/H2Clear/blockchain/README.md

         vm.stopBroadcast();
     }
 }

+5. Setup Environment Variables
-Then, create a .env file and add the following:
+Create a .env file in your project root:
 SEPOLIA_RPC_URL=https://sepolia.infura.io/v3/YOUR_INFURA_PROJECT_ID
 PRIVATE_KEY=your_metamask_private_key

+⚠ Never share your private key.
+Only use testnet accounts here.

-Deploy Your Contract
+6. Deploy the Contract
+Run this command in Git Bash:
 forge script script/Deploy.s.sol:DeployGreenHydrogenCertificate \
   --rpc-url $SEPOLIA_RPC_URL \
   --private-key $PRIVATE_KEY \
   --broadcast

-You'll get a lot in result when you follow these successfully.
+✅ After execution, you’ll see:
-Along with: ONCHAIN EXECUTION COMPLETE & SUCCESSFUL.
+ONCHAIN EXECUTION COMPLETE & SUCCESSFUL and a contract address.

-Verify the Contract on Etherscan:
+7. Verify on Etherscan
 Go to Sepolia Etherscan
- and paste the contract address:

- That's how we successfully deployed our blockchain smart contract.
+Paste your contract address.
+You’ll see your deployed contract 🎉